Board of Directors 2021 - 2022

 Assistant Vice President for Communications: Elizabeth Guo is an Associate Chief Counsel at the U.S. Food and Drug Administration (FDA).
 She counsels the agency on matters involving FDA-regulated products, particularly drugs, and advises the agency on regulations, guidance documents, responses to citizen petitions, and draft legislation, among other matters.
 Prior to government service, she was an associate in the Food, Drug, and Device group at Covington & Burling.
 She received her J.D. from Harvard Law School, a Master of Public Health from the Harvard T.H.
 Chan School of Public Health, and a B.A. from Harvard College.

-Assistant Vice President for Education: James Billings-Kang is an associate at Seyfarth Shaw LLP.
+Assistant Vice President for Education: James Billings-Kang is a partner at Cozen O'Connor.
 He handles all stages of complex civil litigation at both the state and federal levels throughout the country.
-His trial and appellate experience has spanned a broad spectrum of legal issues: products liability, real estate, contract disputes, franchise, trade secrets and noncompete, securities, consumer finance, statutory rights, torts, and digital ledger technology.
+His trial and appellate experience has spanned a broad spectrum of legal issues: health care, products liability, real estate, contract disputes, franchise, trade secrets and noncompete, securities, consumer finance, statutory rights, torts, and digital ledger technology.
 James takes great pride in his pro bono practice assisting immigrants and additionally serves the community by mentoring youth.
 He earned his undergraduate degree, summa cum laude, in Classics and Greek from Hampden-Sydney College and then his law degree from the University of Virginia, where he served on the editorial boards of the Virginia Journal of Social Policy & the Law and the Virginia Sports & Entertainment Law Journal.
 At UVA, James was also a member of UVA Law’s Center for the Study of Race and Law.

 Assistant Vice President for Programs: Rocky Li previously practiced intellectual property law at a firm in Washington, D.C.
 Before attending law school, Rocky worked as a software engineer developing business analytics software.
 Rocky received his JD from Harvard Law School and his undergraduate degree in computer science from Cornell University.